ramnathv/rCharts/README.md

 ### License

-`rCharts` is licensed under the MIT License.
-However, the Polycharts JavaScript library that is included in this package is not free for commercial use, and is licensed under Creative Commons 3.0 Attribution & Non-commercial.
-Read more about its license at http://polychart.com/js/license.
+rCharts is licensed under the MIT License.
+However, the JavaScript charting libraries that are included with this package are licensed under their own terms.
+All of them are free for non-commercial use, but some of them are not free for commercial use.
+So please make sure to check the licensing terms of the charting library you are working with, before using them commercially.
+Each of the charting libraries contains a `License.md` file detailing the terms of their license.

 ### See Also